RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/system_notes_001.md

 solutions currently available to consumers, and cheaper[^6].
 Both of the data stores I use--S3 and Dynamo--are functionally limitless as far as an average single user is concerned, so there's no chance of filling up a drive.

-### Logging and Analytics
+#### Logging and Analytics
 The prototype generates logs from Cloudfront, APIGateway, and Lambda.
 All the logs from Cloudfront and Lambda are stored in S3 and can be queried using SQL syntax.
-The logs fro APIGateway are delivered to AWS Cloudwatch, Amazon's logging platform.
+The logs from APIGateway are delivered to AWS Cloudwatch, Amazon's logging platform.
 I've prototyped a system for moving logs out of cloudwatch and into S3, but I haven't found enough use for the APIGateway logs yet to make it worthwhile.
 All of the logs stored in S3 have sensible expiration times, so they won't stick around costing money forever.
 This log system design allows arbitrary analytics to be set up on the collected data; the metric I use most frequently is a query that shows me the plausibly-human[^7] traffic to this site.
 Crucially, the logging system is defined centrally in terraform, so that each function and cloudfront distribution is told where to send its logs, and given the appropriate minimal permissions needed to do so.

-### Conclusion
+#### Conclusion
 This foundation seems good to me.
 I trust these subsystems, and I feel like I have enough maneuvering room that I can implement whatever features turn out to be required.
 At various points over the last couple of weeks I've been able to quickly implement things, or test out things, that would have been more difficult without having this pre-work complete.
 I've had the nice experience of actually being able to use the work that Raphael-in-the-past